quantum-kite/kite/getting_started.md

 ```python
 kite.export_lattice(lattice, configuration, calculation, modification, 'test.h5')
 ```
-The following script merges all of the above mentioned in a singe place:
+The following organizes all the instructions  in a single file:

 https://gist.github.com/quantum-kite/19472b95b0348a161b8987137ea7e063

-Running the code and the postprocessing it:
+To run the  code and the postprocess it, use

 ```bash
 ./KITEx test.h5